virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Visit the local Circuit Court Clerk’s Office at the location where the marriage ceremony will take place

-• Fill out a marriage license application form
+• The person applying must complete a written marriage license application form

 • Provide valid identification